LTzavella/priming_RR/README.md

 This repository will contain the data collected for a pre-registered study and already includes R scripts for analyses:

-***Tzavella, L., Chambers, C., & Maizey, L. (2019, January 29).
+***Tzavella, L., Maizey, L., Lawrence, A. D., Chambers, C. (2019, January 29).
 The affective priming paradigm as an implicit measure of food attitudes and related choice behaviour.
 Retrieved from <a href="osf.io/zqrby">osf.io/zqrby</a>***

 ## R Project & Rmd files
 All files should be downloaded as a zip folder.